Cyprus company business substance considerations:

 10. Maintain Office Presence / Cyprus business substance

-Cyprus economic substance may be achieved by maintaining the group head offices in Cyprus, as well as having fully fledged offices with business telephone lines, telephone answering and call forwarding machines, own website and employ full time or part time employees.
+Cyprus economic / business substance may be achieved by maintaining the group head offices in Cyprus, as well as having fully fledged offices with business telephone lines, telephone answering and call forwarding machines, own website and employ full time or part time employees.

 11. Maintain Business Records